ibmresilient/resilient-community-apps/fn_calendar_invite/README.md

 Also included in the package:

-An example workflow which call the fn_calendar_invite function:
+An example workflow which calls the fn_calendar_invite function:

 	example_calendar_invite